tommyfok/easy-notification/README.md

 ## Useage
 `EasyNotify(title, content, iconUrl)`
-Well.. i think the params are easy enough to understand.
+> Well.. i think the params are easy enough to understand.
+> Just test it in console.